beccaonos/jinPocketbook/README.md

 ## Additional Notes

-- The `build_pocketbook()` function may take some time to run, depending on the data retrieval and processing.
+- The `build_jin_documentk()` function may take some time to run, depending on the data retrieval and processing.

 - The package is designed to work with the latest data from the Justice in Numbers website.
-Make sure to have an internet connection when running the `build_pocketbook()` function.
+Make sure to have an internet connection when running the `build_jin_document()` function.

 - For advanced users, some internal functions are available in the package.
-However, it is recommended to only use the main function `build_pocketbook()` for building the complete pocketbook.
+However, it is recommended to only use the main function `build_jin_document()` for building the complete pocketbook.

 - The pocketbook will be saved as a Word document with a filename reflecting the current date.